typicode/stop-server/README.md

   stop-server start # Need to be done only once
   ```

-2. Visit [http://localhost:5709/qr.html](http://localhost:5709/qr.html) on your computer and scan the QR code or go directly to `http://your-local-ip:5709` __on your phone__.
+2. Visit [`http://your-local-ip:5709`](http://localhost:5709/qr.html) __on your phone__.
 You should see this page:

   ![](http://i.imgur.com/4WadpZc.png)

-3. That's all :)
+  Tip: you can get a QR code pointing to the URL above http://localhost:5709/qr.html

+3. Congrats!
+You're done :tada:

-__Important__ depending on your OS, you need to allow commands to be used without sudo:
+__Important__ if you're on OS X or Linux, you need to allow commands to be used without sudo:

 ```bash
 # Run 'sudo visudo' and add